An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Utility Judgments (UJ) via LLMs

-\heading{\modelname with both Answering and Ranking of Topical Relevance in the Loop (ITEM-AR)} In Schutz's theory, topical relevance, motivational relevance, and interpretive relevance are all dynamically affected.
-In the \modelname-A framework, the topical relevance is not updated during the iteration process.
-Consequently, we have incorporated a relevance ranking task into the \modelname framework, which ensures that all three tasks are executed in a loop.

-Formally, at iteration $t$ ($t \geq 1$), the answer $a_t$ is generated based on the judging result $U_{t-1}$ in the previous iteration.
-Subsequently, given $a_t$, the passage list $R_{t-1}$ is ranked based on the relevance to the question to obtain $R_t$.
-Finally, the judging result $U_t$ is derived using the input $R_t$ and the answer $a_t$:
+\heading{\modelname with both Answering and Ranking of Topical Relevance in the Loop (\modelname-AR)} In the \modelname-A framework, topical relevance is not updated during the iteration process.
+To incorporate dynamic updating of topical relevance, we integrate a relevance ranking task into the \modelname framework, ensuring that all three tasks are executed in a loop.
+Formally, at iteration $t$ ($t \geq 1$), the answer $a_t$ is generated based on the judging result $U_{t-1}$ from the previous iteration.
+Subsequently, given $a_t$, the passage list $R_{t-1}$ from the previous iteration is ranked based on the relevance to the question, yielding a new ranked list $R_t$.
+Finally, the judging result $U_t$ is derived using the ranked list $R_t$ and the answer $a_t$:

-where $f_r(\cdot)$ and $I_r$ are the relevance ranking function and the relevance ranking prompt for LLMs (as detailed in Figure \ref{fig:ranking_instructions}), respectively.
+where $I_r$ is the relevance ranking prompt for LLMs (as detailed in Figure \ref{fig:ranking_instructions}), respectively.

-At iteration $t$, we have two ways to produce the set $U_t$: \begin{enumerate*}[label=(\roman*)] \item asking LLMs to identify the set of passages that have utility, which we call \modelname-A$_s$ or \modelname-AR$_s$; \item asking LLMs to provide a ranked passage list with the listwise input approach and we deem the set of first $k$ elements in the list as $U_t$, which we call \modelname-A$_r$ or \modelname-AR$_r$.
-We set $k$ as 5 and more details of $k$ selection are shown in Appendix \ref{app:p_values}.
-In our experiments, we find that \modelname-AR$_r$ does not improve ranking performance as well as \modelname-A$_r$ (see Section \ref{aba:m} for experimental analysis), so we do not use \modelname-AR$_r$ in our experiments to obtain $U_t$. \end{enumerate*}
+\heading{Overall} At iteration $t$, we have two ways to produce the set $U_t$: \begin{enumerate*}[label=(\roman*)] \item \texttt{Set-based approach}: Asking LLMs to identify the set of passages that have utility using listwise and pointwise input forms, which called \modelname-A$_s$ or \modelname-AR$_s$ variants; \item \texttt{Rank-based approach}: Requesting LLMs to provide a ranked passage list based on utility (utility ranking prompt is shown in Appendix \ref{app:sec:ranking}) using the listwise input approach and considering the top-$k$ passages in the list to build $U_t$, which called \modelname-A$_r$ or \modelname-AR$_r$ variants.
+We set $k=5$ and more details of $k$ are shown in Appendix \ref{app:p_values}.
+We find that \modelname-AR$_r$ does not improve ranking performance as well as \modelname-A$_r$ (see Appendix \ref{app:item-arr} for experimental analysis), so we do not employ \modelname-AR$_r$ in the ranking experiment. \end{enumerate*} The rank-based approach has poor performance on the utility judgment task (details can be found in Appendix \ref{app:item-arr}), so we only employ the set-based approach on the utility judgment task.
+We stop the iteration when at most $m$ ($m$=3 in our paper) iterations are reached or the set of selected passages does not change, i.e., $t = m$ or $U_t = U_{t-1}$.
+Full details of all prompts can be found in Appendix \ref{app:instruction}.